piccolomo/plotext/docs/source/basic.rst

 .. note::

    A signal can be deep-copied with :meth:`.copy() <plotext._signal.signal.signal_class.copy>`, or have its points overwritten in place from another signal with :meth:`.clone(other) <plotext._signal.signal.signal_class.clone>`.
 Use ``copy`` when you want to keep the original configuration and replay it with new data alongside; use ``clone`` to swap one signal's points for another's while keeping the rest of the configuration intact.

+.. note:: To display the plot dynamically as you build it, without calling ``show`` each time, turn on :ref:`interactive` — every mutating call then reprints the figure immediately, matplotlib-style.

 .. _line: